Optimizing two-qubit gates for ultracold fermions in optical lattices: Simulation and optimization methods

-In Fig.~\ref{Benchmark 1}, the simulation result of our ``leapfrog"-method matches almost perfectly with the measured Rabi oscillations of \cite{Chalopin2025} which was given by $\langle n_L \rangle(t)=[1+\cos (\omega t)\exp(-t/\tau_d)]/2$ with $\omega=2\pi {\cdot} \SI{1.261(1)}{\kilo \hertz}$ and $\tau_d=\SI{27(3)}{\milli \second}$.
-Also the simulation result using the ``Wannier state"{-}method from \cite{Singh2025} roughly agrees, even though the oscillation shows a jitter which results from the limited amount of basis states and it is only slowly reduced by enlarging the number of basis states.
 The simulation was performed with potentials energies of $V_s=10.3 E_{r,s}$ and $V_s=31.9 E_{r,l}$, which is in the range of the measured experimental laser intensities \cite{Chalopin2025,exp_data} of $V_s=10(0.5) E_{r,s}$ and $V_s=31(1) E_{r,l}$.
 The computation time for the two simulations have been $\SI{0.19}{\second}{+}\SI{5.87}{\second}$ with our method and $\SI{14.45}{\second}{+}\SI{1.44}{\second}$ with the ``Wannier state"{-}method from \cite{Singh2025}.
-The first number marks the time which was needed to simulate the period where the relative phase has been changed, while the second one marks the time where the potential stays time independent.
+The first number, which is also the more important one, marks the time which was needed to simulate the period where the relative phase has been changed, while the second one marks the time where the potential stays time independent.
 This is not unexpected, because \cite{Singh2025} requires to calculate a new set of Wannier states at each time step in the first part, which is computationally expensive.
 Vice versa, it is cheaper to calculate the time evolution for a small time-independent Hamiltonian in the second part.
-In comparison, our method does only slightly depend on the change from a time-dependent potential to a stationary one. \end{benchmark}
+In comparison, our method does only slightly depend on the change from a time-dependent potential to a stationary one.
+In summary, our method is in general more precise and, assuming a lower number of particles or geometric dimensions, it is also faster for time-dependent problems. \end{benchmark}